Cart»

 DOZEN

 Deeply saturated scarlet colour.
 Amon-Ra shows the hallmark richness of Glaetzer flagship Shiraz, exhibiting singular intensity and perfume, taking aromatic expression to another level.
-A wine of freshness and refinement, great purity of fruit and firm but fine tannin structure with ageability, a Shiraz of great structure and power.
+A wine of freshness and refinement, great purity of fruit and firm but fine tannin structure with ageability, a Shiraz of great structure and remarkable power.

-Glaetzer Anaperenna 2010
+Glaetzer Anaperenna

 Barossa

 Anaperenna is the Roman goddess of New Year.
 She is also a seamless fusion of fruit from dry grown, low yielding, very old vines, some over a century of age, planted to ancient sites within the elite Ebeneezer appellation in the Barossa's north.
 A mostly Shiraz wine, the very low cropped Cabernet component contributes intense fruit flavours with a low extraction rate of smaller berries, large seeds and greater skin to flesh ratio.
-The savouryness of Cabernet combines with the generous Shiraz to give Anaperenna great texture and power, structure and finesse.
+The savouryness of Cabernet combines with the generosity of Shiraz to give Anaperenna great texture and power, structure and finesse.

 EACH